NOW AVAILABLE: Unlock Data-Driven Insights with AI, Benchmarks, Anomaly Detection & Forecasting

 Google Analytics Email Metrics Example

-If you want to learn about which metrics you should be tracking to improve email marketing performance, check out our guide on 7 Email KPIs You Should be Tracking & Sharing With Clients.
+Learn about which metrics to track to improve email marketing performance by checking out our guide on 7 Email KPIs You Should be Tracking & Sharing With Clients.

 Peter Foy Headshot